tronixworkshop/tronixworkshop.github.io/_posts/2016-10-30-workshop-conduit-installation.md

 permalink: /how-to-build-an-electronics-workshop-part1/
 ---

 It all started in summer 2015, that is I decided to convert my garage into an electronics workshop.
-The garage has never really been used before and had been empty for some time, this would be my second workshop over the years. <!--more--> The previous workshop was a converted garden shed that has since been destroyed.
+The garage has never really been used before and had been empty for some time, this would be my second workshop over the years. <!--more-->

+## Introduction

+The previous workshop was a converted garden shed that has since been destroyed.
 I was itching to do something and had a huge interest in electronics and 3d printing.
 I needed somewhere I could work without distractions, not have to worry about clean up, was free to make a mess and organise my equipment.
 With this build I tried my best to document everything so I could write this blog.

 ![garage-before-work-started][garage]